-In addition, as of June 30, 2012, we have accrued liabilities for lease turnover costs related to the Paducah GDP of approximately \$43 million included in our other long-term liabilities.
-The lease turnover could be accelerated, depending on the transition schedule, and considered as a current liability if we were to terminate the lease prior to the current expiration date.
+In addition, as of September 30, 2012, we have accrued liabilities for lease turnover costs related to the Paducah GDP of approximately \$43 million included in our other long-term liabilities.
+The lease turnover could be accelerated, depending on the transition schedule, and considered as a current liability if we were to terminate the lease prior to the current expiration date or begin to return portions of leased areas to DOE.

-Depending on the finalization of a transition plan with DOE, we could also expect to incur significant costs in connection with a shutdown of Paducah enrichment operations, including potential severance costs and curtailment charges related to our defined benefit pension plan and postretirement health and life benefit plans.
-We could also incur potential liability under ERISA Section 4062(e) as described in the risk factor included in our annual report on Form 10-K: "We could be required to accelerate the funding of our defined benefit pension plans that could adversely affect our liquidity."
+Depending on the finalization of a transition plan with DOE, we could also expect to incur significant costs in connection with ceasing enrichment at Paducah, including potential severance costs and curtailment charges related to our defined benefit pension plan and postretirement health and life benefit plans.
+We could also incur potential liability under ERISA Section 4062(e) as described in the risk factor included in our annual report on Form 10-K: " We could be required to accelerate the funding of our defined benefit pension plans that could adversely affect our liquidity."

-Depending on the transition of Paducah enrichment operations, we could de-lease the Paducah GDP except for certain facilities used for ongoing operations such as shipping and handling, inventory management and site services, including deliveries to customers of our inventory of LEU and handling of Russian material through 2013 under the Russian Contract or beyond under the Russian Supply Agreement.
-We are currently evaluating what facilities would be needed for ongoing operations if we do not continue enrichment operations and the most cost-effective manner of conducting those operations to minimize our ongoing maintenance costs.
+Depending on the transition of Paducah, we could de-lease the Paducah GDP except for certain areas used for ongoing operations such as shipping and handling, inventory management and site services, including deliveries to customers of our inventory of LEU and handling of Russian material through 2013 under the Russian Contract or beyond under the Russian Supply Agreement.
+We are currently evaluating what portions of Paducah would be needed for ongoing operations if we do not continue enrichment and the most cost-effective manner of conducting those operations to minimize our ongoing maintenance costs.
 However, we may not be able to achieve the desired cost savings in the timeframe we expect.
-For example, we must factor in the need and cost of maintaining facilities in order to handle our inventory in how we plan to transition Paducah operations.
-As of June 30, 2012, these inventories include approximately \$1.4 billion of inventories owed to customers and suppliers that relate primarily to inventories owed to fabricators.
-These inventories are awaiting delivery to fabricators under deliver optimization arrangements between USEC and domestic fabricators, the timing of transfer of which is uncertain.
+For example, we must factor in the need and cost of maintaining facilities in order to handle our inventory in how we plan to transition Paducah.
+As of September 30, 2012, these inventories include approximately \$1.3 billion of inventories owed to customers and suppliers that consist primarily of inventories owed to fabricators.
+These inventories are awaiting delivery to fabricators under delivery optimization arrangements between USEC and domestic fabricators, the timing of transfer of which is uncertain.
 These inventories have been increasing and could continue to increase to the extent that fabricators continue to use their other inventories to satisfy our customer order obligations.
-In addition, we have no assurance that DOE would accept facilities that we wish to de-lease in the timeframe desired or on a schedule that would be cost efficient.
+In addition, we have no assurance that DOE would accept areas that we wish to de-lease on a schedule that would be cost efficient.

 We also have no assurance that DOE would allow us to continue to lease portions of the Paducah GDP.
-Under the 2002 DOE-USEC Agreement, DOE can assume operations of Paducah in the event we cease enrichment operations.
+Under the 2002 DOE-USEC Agreement, DOE can assume operations of Paducah in the event we cease enrichment.
 There can be no assurance that DOE will not exercise this right.
 If DOE decides to exercise its right to assume operation of Paducah under the 2002 DOE-USEC Agreement, there is no assurance that their exercise of their rights will not result in additional adverse impacts to us, including interfering with our deliveries to customers, interfering with our ability to sell our inventory and impacting our ability to make sales.
 All of these factors could have a significant adverse effect on our results of operations and financial condition.